Keep your kids busy around camp with these fun camping activities for toddlers!

 I’m a BIG crafter, and I pretty much take any opportunity to craft!

-If I need to get things done though, I do try to give my toddler a craft that he can do mostly on his own.
+If I need to get things done though, I do try to give my kids a craft that they can do mostly on their own.

-This might include a play-doh nature craft, or just getting the materials for his campsite sign!
+This might include a play-doh nature craft, or just getting the materials for a campsite sign!

 If you know your kids love things like legos or other activities, be sure to bring a small pack of them with your camping to keep them entertained!